Skip to main content

 April

-April 19 Revolution Day (April 19): A day to commemorate the 1960 revolution in which students and citizens protested against election fraud, marking a pivotal moment in Korea's democratic development.
+April 19 Revolution Day (April 19): Commemorates the 1960 protests for election integrity, a key moment in Korea's democratic development.

 May

-Children’s Day (May 5): Established by Bang Jeong-hwan in 1923, this day emphasizes children’s rights and happiness, celebrated with family activities and recognition of children’s importance.
+Children’s Day (May 5): A day recognizing children's rights and happiness, celebrated with family activities.

 June

-Memorial Day (June 6): A day to honor the patriots and soldiers who sacrificed their lives for the country.
-National memorial ceremonies and moments of silence are observed.
+Memorial Day (June 6): A day to honor the soldiers and patriots who sacrificed their lives for the country with national memorial ceremonies.

 August

-Liberation Day (August 15): A day to celebrate Korea’s liberation from Japanese colonial rule in 1945, marking Korea’s independence as a nation once again.
+Liberation Day (August 15): Marks Korea's liberation from Japanese rule in 1945, a national holiday celebrating independence.

 October